 3] Convert Files

 After adding the files for conversion, it’s time to convert them to the preferred format.
-Go to Presets and select the right format, and from there, you can decide on whether or not you would want to change the audio waveform.
+Go to Presets and select the right format, and from there, you can decide whether or not you want to change the audio waveform.

-As for GPU decoding, this can be set to auto or any other option, but we suggest auto if you have no idea of what you’re doing.
+As for GPU decoding, this can be set to auto or any other option, but we suggest auto if you have no idea what you’re doing.
 The final thing before beginning the process of converting the file is to set the priority.
-This will determine the number of system resources is used to get the job done.
+This will determine the number of system resources used to get the job done.

 4] Record Screen